cbmi-group/MRE/README.md

 ## Dataset

-To develop deep learning segmentation models, we construct two custom image datasets: ER and MITO, for the ER network and the mitochondrial network, respectively.
+To develop deep learning segmentation models, we construct two custom image datasets: ER and MITO (openly accessible at IEEE DataPort (https://dx.doi.org/10.21227/t2he-zn97) ), for the ER network and the mitochondrial network, respectively.
 To test the generalization capability of our deep learning models, we also use two public datasets of the retinal blood vessel network: DRIVE and STARE.

 ### Preparing Dataset